 The local currency is the Brazilian Real (BRL).
-Declare all amounts in excess of BRL10,000 or foreign currency equivalent on arrival and departure.
+Declare all amounts over BRL10,000 or equivalent on arrival and departure.
 The USD is the most readily exchanged foreign currency.

-Credit cards are widely accepted for payment of any goods and services.
+Credit cards are widely accepted.
 Banking facilities such as ATMs, EFTPOS and credit card machines may be unreliable.
 Withdrawing money can be difficult even if the ATM displays the Cirrus/Maestro logo.
 You may need to try a number of different ATMs.
 Ask your bank if your ATM card will work and whether they have an affiliate bank in Brazil.